freedomofpress/securedrop-docs/docs/admin/deployment/landing_page.rst

 -----------------------------

 HTTPS encryption is the number-one security requirement for your site's SecureDrop *Landing Page*.
-Without HTTPS, a source can easily be exposed as a visitor to your site.
+Without HTTPS, a *Source* can easily be exposed as a visitor to your site.

 This may be difficult if your website serves advertisements or utilizes